 COVID-19 Armed Non-State Actors’ Response Monitor

-Discover Geneva Call’s monitor of armed non-State actors’ responses to the COVID-19 outbreak.
+Geneva Call is launching a monitor of armed non-State actors’ responses to the COVID-19 outbreak.

 The last few weeks have seen numerous conflict areas affected by the spread of the COVID-19.
 In these contexts, it has been unsurprising that several armed non-State actors (ANSAs) have adopted measures to contain the spread of the virus in the territories they control.
 ANSAs have closed business, established lockdowns, increased health checks, imposed travel controls and other restrictions to the freedom of movement.
 Some of them have publicly requested support from governments and aid agencies to respond to this crisis.
 In certain conflicts, ANSAs have also announced unilateral ceasefires due to the COVID-19.
 While some of these practices resemble those adopted by States, they have been conditioned by the specific nature, objectives and organizational capacities of each actor.
 Yet systemic information on which ANSA has taken which measures, and when, and how these measures evolve over time, has nonetheless remained scarce, even if this could serve humanitarian organizations and other decision-makers to adopt strategies for the protection of populations living in those territories.